CESNET/du-docs/index.md

 ![kube config](https://github.com/CERIT-SC/kube-docs/blob/gh-pages/config.png?raw=true)

 Copy contents of this file into `$HOME/.kube/config` and change permissions to 700 (`chmod 700 $HOME/.kube/config`).

 It is possible to have multiple cluster configurations in one config file.

-More about working with `kubectl` [here](kubectl.md).
+More about working with `kubectl` with access to multiple clusters [here](multiple.md).

 ## Applications available for users

-There are multiple applications currently available for users that run solely in Kubernetes clusters.
+There are applications currently available for users that run solely in Kubernetes clusters.
 They are maintained either by CERIT-SC or individuals under Institute of Computer Science.

 Applications for users: